 - .1 Refer to CCDC 2, GC 3.12. - .2 Confine work and operations of employees by Contract Documents.
 Do not unreasonably encumber premises with products. - .3 Do not load or permit to load any part of Work with weight or force that will endanger Work.

 1.7 CONSTRUCTION PARKING

-- Parking will be permitted on site provided it does not disrupt performance of Work. .1 - .2 Provide and maintain adequate access to project site.
+- .1 Paid parking will be permitted on site at locations provided for public parking. . - .2 Provide and maintain adequate access to project site.

 1.8 SECURITY